 What Is The Root Of Addiction?

 A lot of the hard work of recovery begins when a person enters a rehab program.
 After the initial treatment and detox, it’s time to get to the root of the addiction.
-Rehab is where patients address the core issues of their addiction, so they can prepare to live life without reliance on drugs or alcohol.
+Rehab is where patients address the core issues of their symptoms of alcoholism, so they can prepare to live life without reliance on drugs or alcohol.

 This all happens through a combination of individual and group therapy, which gives a patient the chance to work on their own issues as well as share in the experiences of others.
 Another important aspect of rehab is the support that is built through sharing with others and participating in group activities.
 This support provides a foundation for a stable and long lasting recovery.

-Aftercare treatment is another important step that unfortunately often gets overlooked.
+Aftercare treatment is another important step after you notice the Symptoms of Alcoholism, that unfortunately often gets overlooked.
 Studies overwhelmingly show that aftercare reduces the risk of a relapse by a significant amount.
 Aftercare can include one of the following things, depending in the preference or needs of the individual: 12 step meetings, group sessions, volunteering, or returning to a treatment center for occasional therapy.

 The idea is build a lifelong habit of support and motivation to stay sober and live more healthfully.
 This can be done with continued focus, a strong support system, and maintaining a connection with the recovery process itself.